adamsilver/fdpb/03-Book-A-Flight.md

 The first thing users need to do is select a destination (and an origin).
 Without this information we can't offer the user any flights.
 The destination field could be a:

-1. radio buttons
+- radio button group
-2. select box
+- select box
-3. text box (`input type="search"`)
+- text box (`input type="search"`)

-### Radio buttons
+### Radio Button Group

 We could use radio buttons but there are hundreds, if not thousands of destinations.
 It would be a huge page with a lot of scrolling.
 One additional advantage that radio buttons possess is the ability to use use `cmd+f` to search the page for text strings.
-But:

-a) many users won't know about this functionality;
-b) some browsers don't expose this capability particularly on mobile; and
-c) ultimately, we shouldn't rely on such an inconspicuous browser feature to fix issues with our own design.
+However, most users won't know about this feature, not all browsers support it and ultimately, we shouldn't rely on an inconspicuous browser feature to fix issues in our design.

 We can do better.

-### Select box
+### Select Box

 Designers often use `select` boxes because they save space.
 However, as Alice Bartlett explains in her talk Burn Your Select Tags, they should be avoided where possible.
-Luke Wobrelski shares the sentiment in Dropdown Menus Are A Last Resort.

 This is because:

-- some devices suppress the zooming of `option` overlays
+- some users are unable to close the select
+- some users try to type into a select
+- some users confused focused options with selected ones
+- users aren't able to pinch-zoom options on devices
-- they have little hierarchy control
+- they have limited hierarchy control
-- they can't be styled very easily cross-browser
 - they hide choices behind an unnecessary extra click
-- they are not searchable
+- they are not easily searchable
-- they are taxing to scroll through and select
-- they aren't generally well understood

 ### Text box